The 5 largest broker dealers by assets under management. Top ranking biggest broker dealers in the U.S. by total AUM.

 Comparison

-Both Raymond James and Edward Jones charge $30 for mutual fund transactions.
-Schwab, Fidelity, and TD Ameritrade are at $49.95 for funds that carry a transaction fee.
-However, the three biggest firms have lists of thousands commission-free (or NTF) funds, with Schwab offering the least.
-Neither Raymond James nor Edward Jones offers its clients exchange-traded funds that are free to trade.
+Both Raymond James and Edward Jones charge $30 for mutual fund transactions, while Schwab and Fidelity charge $49.95 for funds with a transaction fee.
+The largest broker-dealers have large lists of commission-free (NTF) funds, though Schwab offers the fewest.
+Unlike Fidelity and Schwab, neither Raymond James nor Edward Jones provides commission-free ETFs.